-Agent: Gov. Whitmer kidnap plotters ‘excited’ about bomb - NewsBreak
+Agent: Gov. Whitmer Kidnap Plotters ‘Excited’ About Bomb - NewsBreak

 In summer 2020, Tim Bates was working undercover as “Red” when he fooled the group into believing that he knew someone in the mining industry who could get high-grade explosives.

-A bomb is a key part of the government’s case against Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta, who are to kidnap Whitmer because of her tough COVID-19 policies and their broad disgust with government.
+A bomb is a key part of the government’s case against Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta, who are charged with conspiring to kidnap Whitmer because of her tough COVID-19 policies and their broad disgust with government.

 Prosecutors say Fox especially wanted to blow up a bridge near Whitmer’s second home in northern Michigan to thwart any police response to a kidnapping.